 A killer camera

-You can’t go wrong with a high-end smartphone camera these days — They’re all awesome.
+You can’t go wrong with a high-end smartphone camera these days — they’re all pretty fantastic.
 The Pixel XL’s 12.3-megapixel camera with larger 1.55 micron pixels is outstanding.
-It takes splendid shots that rival the Galaxy S7 Edge, LG G5, and iPhone 7 Plus.
+It takes splendid shots that rival the Galaxy S8 Edge, LG G6, and iPhone 7 Plus.
 It focuses super quickly and processes the automatic HDR+ mode with incredible speed.

 We were blown away with the level of detail in photos.
 In one close up of a bee on a flower, you can see the detail of its tiny iridescent wings and fuzzy body when you zoom in on the picture.
 That’s not something we’ve seen from a lot (any) phones before.
 We were also favorably impressed with the shots we took of an underground garden at Lowline Labs in NYC.